 This result motivated us to study the stereoselection of both oxa-Michael and cyclization reactions very closely.
 The reproducibility of the strategy and high yielding steps efficiently allowed us to quickly synthesize 1.3-syn diol compound 27a which was subjected to simultaneous desilylation/oxa-Michael reaction.
 Instead of going further for cyclization at this stage, we quenched the reaction mixture using saturated ammonium chloride solution to get the oxa-Michael product 28 (scheme 3).
 Preliminary examination using Thin Layer chromatography showed the presence of only one product.
-1H and 13C NMR did not show the formation of other diastereomer and revealed that the oxa-Michael addition reaction proceeded in a highly diastereoselective manner.
+1H and 13C NMR did not show the formation of other diastereoselective manner.
 The stereochemistry of compound 28 was confirmed using detailed 1D and 2D NMR techniques.